anselm/aterrain/README.md

 - be ok with failing to do all the fancy stuff that Cesium does
 - focus more at street level rather than globe views

-In general a globe renderer uses a tile based approach to render the planet surface.
+In general a globe renderer often uses a tile based approach to render the planet surface.
 There is a pyramid of tiles at different resolutions that represent the terrain elevation and separately the images that are draped on the tiles.
 There are also 3d-tiles to represent buildings.
 A rendered view consists of fetching the visible sources at a given longitude, latitude and elevation from the ground and compositing them all together into a plausible view.

 In the case of this engine it is possible to render a full globe - but the goal is more to be able to render a small piece of the earth.
 The use cases imagined are more focused on "near field" interactions, collisions, mixing in other aframe components, allowing activities such as exploring a city landscape on foot, or mixed reality use cases such as holding up a tablet (or wearing augmented reality glasses) and seeing a virtual world superimposed on the real world.